Long Gun or Sword

 A scarce early DWM production Mauser Argentine Model 1891 cavalry carbine.
 Marked “Mauser Modelo Argentino 1891, Deutsche Waffen-Und Munitions Fabriken, Berlin” on left side of receiver, has a nice Argentine crest at top of the receiver!
 Chambered in 7.65x53mm Argentine Mauser, with the handy original 17.7″ barrel length.
 This was manufactured by DWM as a military carbine–it is not a cut-down rifle.
 It is still in its original configuration.
 Serial number C888X.
 This makes it mid-1898 production!
 The glossy and very dark blue finish is quite nice!
 (Possibly refinished.)
 The stock appears to have been refinished.
 The front band spring appears to be missing.
 (See photos.)
 The bore is very good and shootable.
 This handy length and lightweight carbine should make a great deer-class or family protection practical shooter.
 (UNS-888)

 A nice condition used Connecticut Valley Arms (CVA) Hawken-style .50 Percussion Single-Shot Rifle, made in Spain.
 Has just minor handling/storage/field wear marks, with just one noticeable nick near the buttplate (See photos.)
 Nice color casehardening on the lockplate.
 (See photos.)
 Has a 28″ blued octagonal barrel.
 Nice rifling and bore condition.
 Spanish walnut stock with brass patch box.
 Factory adjustable rear sight.
 Factory double set-triggers!
 Factory brass buttplate.
 Serial #01372X.
-This rifle is a good length for deer hunting.
-And with .50 caliber bullets round balls or minie-balls, it can definitely knock down a mule deer!
+This rifle is a good length for deer hunting, and great fun to shoot.
+And with .50 caliber bullets, round balls, or minie-balls, it can definitely knock down a mule deer!
 (PBE-538)

 A like-new Investarms .50 Percussion Single-Shot Hawken-Style Carbine, as marketed by Cabela’s.
 This gun has never been loaded or fired since bought new.
 Has just minor handling/storage marks.
 Nice deep factory engraving on the lockplate.
 (See photos.)
 Uses standard #11 percussion caps.
 Has a 20″ blued octagonal barrel.
 Nice rifling and bore condition.
 Press-checkered Italian walnut stock.
 Factory QD sling swivels.
 Adjustable rear sight.
 Factory double set-triggers!
 Factory recoil pad.
 Serial #39765X.
 This little carbine is a very handy length for deer hunting.
 And with .50 caliber bullets round balls or minie-balls, it can definitely knock down a mule deer!
 (PAC-902)